 We begin in the Autumn Term with our Little Britain topic.
 We develop our geographical skills through exploration of the continents and our position within the world.
 We then focus on the geographical features of Britain, investigating topography and areas of the UK.
 We use atlases and maps, becoming familiar with the symbols and icons you might find.
 Our science topic links well with this as we look closely at rocks, soils and fossils.
 We then go on to look at Mary Anning and her discoveries, writing a biography as part of our Literacy skills.
 Our art is also linked in with this topic as we focus on British designers and use their designs to inspire our own batik patterns.
 During Literacy, we look closely at familiar stories, beginning with the Gruffalo and create stories around our own Gruffalo, which link with our Summer term transition days.
 We also look at Non-Fiction writing, creating non-chronological reports about dragons.
 Towards the end of the Autumn Term, we study different fables; learning about morals and the features of a fable which leads into creating our own fable.
 Throughout the Autumn term, we look closely at God and consider what Christians believe he is like.
 This then links well, with our study of the Christmas story in the lead up to Christmas.

 Finally, the Summer Term gives us a chance to stretch our scientific minds with the topic Healthy Living.
 We explore what makes our body work and what our bodies need in order to function in the best way possible.
 We also look closely at plants, what they need in order to survive and how they reproduce.
 As part of our exploration into the skeleton, we create PowerPoint presentations explaining what we have learnt about the bones in our bodies as well as animal skeletons.
-To tie in with our exploration of a healthy diet, we explore healthy eating linking with our Literacy topic of instructions.
-It is here that we write instructions for how to make a healthy sandwich and then carry out our instructions, enabling us to evaluate the effectiveness and success of our instruction writing.
+In line with this, we investigate healthy eating and complete some cookery lessons focussing on healthy recipes and safety in the kitchen.
 We also complete an in depth look at Adventure Stories, basing our work around The Lion, The Witch and The Wardrobe.

 The Year 3 team